 \section{Related Work}

-\textbf{Multimodal MT}: Translating captions has been widely explored in the MT field over the last decade \citep{specia-etal-2016-shared, elliott-etal-2017-findings, barrault-etal-2018-findings}.
-Several works focus on enabling NMT models to process images, either by training models from scratch \citep{vijayan-etal-2024-adding} or by augmenting large pretrained models such as NLLB \citep{costa2022no,futeral-etal-2025-towards}.
-Most recently, and in parallel to our work, \citet{Viveiros2025-dc} extend Tower with image and video modalities through a computationally expensive multi-stage training pipeline.

-While these efforts focus primarily on vision, an other line of direction is adding audio to translation LLMs \citep{Ambilduke2025-kh}.
-A smaller line of work tackles the combination of vision and audio, such as \citet{Sinhamahapatra2025-cf}, which exploits slides and speech for ASR.
-Building on this trend, there is also increasing interest in translating audio together with video \citep{anwar2023muavic, choi2024av2av}.
-In contrast to these works, our approach focuses on jointly using images and audio specifically for ST, while remaining efficient in both training and inference.
+\textbf{Multimodal MT}: Translating captions has been widely explored over the past decade \citep{specia-etal-2016-shared, elliott-etal-2017-findings, barrault-etal-2018-findings}.
+Several works extend NMT models to process images, either by training from scratch \citep{vijayan-etal-2024-adding} or by augmenting pretrained models such as NLLB \citep{costa2022no,futeral-etal-2025-towards}.
+Recently, and in parallel with our work, \citet{Viveiros2025-dc} extend Tower with image and video modalities through a computationally expensive multi-stage training pipeline.
+Beyond vision, another line of research explores incorporating audio into translation LLMs \citep{Ambilduke2025-kh}.
+A smaller body of work investigates the joint use of vision and audio, such as \citet{Sinhamahapatra2025-cf}, which leverages slides and speech for ASR.
+Recent studies also explore translating with video \citep{anwar2023muavic, choi2024av2av}.
+In contrast, our approach focuses on jointly leveraging images and audio while remaining efficient for data and latency.

-\textbf{Simultaneous ST}: Many real-world scenarios require real-time ST without waiting for the full source utterance.
-However, most research focuses on training models in offline settings and only later adapting them to SimulST.
+\textbf{Simultaneous ST}: Real-world scenarios require real-time ST without waiting for the full utterance.
+However, most research trains models in offline settings and later adapts them to SimulST.
 Such adaptation typically relies on predefined or learned translation policies, such as wait-k \citep{ma-etal-2019-stacl, elbayad2020efficient}, which assumes a fixed token delay before committing to output.
-Other approaches include Local Agreement \citep{liu2020low}, which selects the most stable prefix across consecutive read steps or attention-based heuristics \citep{papi2023alignatt}.
+Other approaches include Local Agreement \citep{liu2020low}, which selects the most stable prefix across consecutive read steps, and attention-based heuristics \citep{papi2023alignatt}.
 More recently, several works explore leveraging LLMs for SimulST policy learning \citep{koshkin-etal-2024-transllama, koshkin-etal-2024-llms, guo2025streamuni, fu2025efficient}.
-In our work, we use Local Agreement to validate the effectiveness of our approach and to compare against cascaded baselines.
-However, our method is compatible in theory with other SimulST policies, and integrating more advanced or LLM-driven strategies is a promising direction for future work.
+In this work, we adopt Local Agreement to evaluate our approach and compare against cascaded baselines.
+Our method is, however, compatible with other SimulST policies given its E2E nature.